-Authentication · Cloudflare Workers docs
+Authentication

 API token

-- Continuing, also on the right side, click Get your API token.

-- You’ll be taken to your Profile page.
+- After being taken to the Profile page, select Create token.

-- Under the API token templates section, find the Edit Cloudflare Workers template and click Use template.
+- Under the API token templates section, find the Edit Cloudflare Workers template and select Use template.

-- Fill out the rest of the fields and then click Continue to summary, where you can click Create Token and issue your token for use.
+- Fill out the rest of the fields and then select Continue to summary, where you can select Create Token and issue your token for use.

 Global API Key

-- Continuing, also on the right side, click Get your API token.
+- In Overview, select Get your API token.

-- You’ll be taken to your Profile page.
+- After being taken to the Profile page, scroll to API Keys.

-- Scroll to API Keys, and click View to copy your Global API Key.*
+- Select View to copy your Global API Key.*

 Use Tokens